-I decided to request a small support for the 2.0.4 update which will be the first and last paid update for VProm before v3.0.
+I decided to request support for the 2.0.4 upgrade which will be the first and last paid update before v3.0.

-While new things are on the R&D stage, previous works give me a chance to have time to work on these new creations and I am now throwing piracy into the equation.
+While new things are in the R&D stage, past work is what feeds the actual work and I am now throwing piracy into the equation.

-VProm 2.0.4 update is availalble for a small support fee starting at 5 Euros, those who can afford to support more than the minimum are very welcome to do so.
+I am releasing publicly the last VProm 2.0.4 update for a support fee starting at 5 Euros, those who can afford to support more than the minimum are very welcome to do so.

 Once engaged the TAMB, HIHAT, CAB and EXTRA EPROMs are oversampled 16 times to get rid of most of the aliasing produced by high frequency harmonics reflection and will sound perfectly at any tune, keeping the harmonic relationship intact.